caverar/ROS_Robotics_Lab1/README.md

     * Terminal 2: *rosrun turtlesim turtlesim node* (it runs the node of the turtle)
     * Terminal 3: *source devel/setup.bash* (When sourcing we update and take all the new changes into account).
 After sourcing we run *rosrun hello turtle myTeleopKey.py* (It runs the code that we wrote in this section)

 Now it should work.
-Pressing W, S, D, A, R or the space key should move and rotate the turtle according to the specifications :D (See the abstract art below to see an example of it should look like)
+Pressing W, S, D, A, R or the space key should move and rotate the turtle according to the specifications :D (See the abstract art below to see an example of how it should look like)

 ![result run myTeleopKey](images/runTurtle.png)